pavloskafritsas/aws-rat-picker/README.md

 - **AWS RAT Script**: Clone [AWS RAT](https://github.com/gadamo/aws_rat) into `~/Projects/Prosperty` directory.
 - **AWS CLI**: Ensure that the AWS Command Line Interface is installed and configured with profiles in `~/.aws/credentials`.
+- **iniparser**: This application depends on the `iniparser` library for reading and parsing INI files.
 - **Shell Environment**: This tool is designed to work in Linux environments.

 ### Steps